sta199-fa20-002/website/public/labs/lab-03-nobel-laureates.utf8.md

 Before you get started on the lab assignment, we will take a few minutes to help you develop a plan for working as a team.

-`r emo::ji("white_check_mark")` Come up with a team name.
+✅ Come up with a team name.
 I encourage you to be creative!
 Your TA will get your team name by the end of lab.

-`r emo::ji("white_check_mark")` Identify something everyone on the team has in common that's not necessarily in common with everyone else in the class.
+✅ Identify something everyone on the team has in common that's not necessarily in common with everyone else in the class.

-`r emo::ji("white_check_mark")` Fill out the team agreement.
+✅ Fill out the team agreement.
 This will help you figure out a plan for working together during labs and outside of lab times.
 You can find the team agreement in the GitHub repo **team-agreement-[github_team_name]**.

   - Have **one person** from the team clone the repo and start a new RStudio project.
 This person will type the team's responses as you discuss the sections of the agreement.
 Share your screen, if possible, so the rest of the team can see the updates.
 No one else in the team should type at this point but should be contributing to the discussion.
   - Be sure to push the completed agreement to GitHub.
 Each team member can refer to the document in this repo or download the PDF of the agreement for future reference.